nayan-tech/nayan-blog/source/_posts/android_prevent_mitm_attack.md

     .build()
 ```

-After that you need to **inject this newly created CretificatePinner instance in OkHttpClientBuilder**.
+After that you need to **provide this newly created CertificatePinner instance in OkHttpClientBuilder**.

 ```kotlin
 val okHttpClient = OkHttpClient.Builder()